 Live Within Your Means

-- Create a Realistic Budget: You should chart your income and expenses, then make sure you don’t overspend.
+- Create a Realistic Budget: Chart your income and expenses and ensure you don’t overspend.

 - Use Cash or Debit: Avoid making ordinary purchases with credit cards.